 - WP SuperCache – This free plugin enables you to easily deploy caching on your site.
 Once you have it installed then it generates static html files from your dynamic WordPress site.
 After a html file is generated your webserver will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts, speeding up the user experience massively.

 If you’d advice on your own specific site then do get in touch with us to talk about how we might be able to help.
-We also have a training webinar coming up on August 28 that you might find useful if you want to explore this topic in more depth.

 Share this article